-Welfare checks are carried out on Rag rated Vulnerable list are to be contacted twice a week if in red and once if in amber.
-The named key person named on sheet to call and then to add info to CPOMS and to Chronologies (all accessed in MS teams Safeguarding) SW also contacted to be kept informed on ongoing risk
+Welfare checks are carried out on

+Rag rated Vulnerable list are to be contacted twice a week if in red and once if in amber.
+The named key person named on sheet to call and then to add info to CPOMS and to Chronologies (all accessed in MS teams Safeguarding) SW also contacted to be kept informed on ongoing risk assessment if not in school.
+This is to be feedback at the safeguarding meeting weekly

 DSL reports to Headteacher daily at 11.30 to report any issues with vulnerable and attendance and SW to be contacted if appropriate.

 Safeguarding team and PC Gunn to update DSL and to update headteacher if any concerns arise.
 The SW/MASH will then need to be contacted.